-&lt;sup>8 The Davison County Comprehensive Plan was completed in 2020, incorporating information from this plan to help guide where future development may be most suitable
+8 The Davison County Comprehensive Plan, which will be completed later in 2021, includes Ethan and Mt Vernon in its analysis.
+The plan is being developed incorporating information from this plan to help guide where future development in the county may be most suitable.